 Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page.
 Learn More.

-How to Make & Freeze Easy Homemade Hash Browns
+Supplies Needed to Make and Freeze Homemade Hash Browns

 RELATED: Looking for easy ways to preserve your garden’s bounty?
-This Ultimate Food Preservation Guide has all the answers you need to freeze, can, or dehydrate your favorite foods.
+My Ultimate Food Preservation Guide has all the answers you need to freeze, can, or dehydrate your favorite foods.

 What Potato is Best For Homemade Hash Browns?

 There are over 200 varieties of potatoes.
-Some make really good homemade hash browns and others, not so good.
-Of course, we can’t talk about all 200 but I can go over a couple tips for ya.
+Some make really good homemade hash browns, and others, not so good.
+Of course, we can’t talk about all 200, but I can go over a couple of tips for ya.
 Depending on how you like your hash browns will depend on the type of potato you use.

-If you are like us, and like for the homemade hash brown to “stick together and be crispy” I would recommend the basic Russet or Idaho potato.
+If you are like us, and like the homemade hash brown to “stick together and be crispy,” I would recommend the basic Russet or Idaho potato.

 On the other hand, if you like homemade hash browns to be “slivers”, as I describe them, of individual shoestring hash browns, then go with a less-starchy potato like a Yukon Gold or Red Fingerling.
-These can pretty often be found in the grocery story rather easily.
+These can often be found in the grocery store.

 Easy Homemade Hash Browns

-Before you begin shredding, fill a large mixing bowl with ice water and 1 tablespoon of salt to water, mix well.
-Set bowl aside on counter near work area.
+Before you begin shredding, fill a large mixing bowl with ice water and 1 tablespoon of salt, and mix well.
+Set the bowl aside on the counter near the work area.
 The ice water helps to keep your shredded potatoes from turning brown.

-Using clean potatoes, shred them and immediately place into the ice water.
+Using clean potatoes, shred them and immediately place them into the ice water.

-Once bowl is pretty much full.
-Pour potatoes into a large colander and rinse under cold water until liquid runs clear.
+Once the bowl is pretty much full.
+Pour potatoes into a large colander and rinse under cold water until the liquid runs clear.
 This is washing the “starch” off them.

-Allow potatoes to drain for 2-3 minutes and then place handfuls into a cheesecloth or dish towel to squeeze potatoes to dry as possible.
-This will help to prevent sticking together when flash freezing.
+Allow potatoes to drain for 2-3 minutes, then place handfuls into cheesecloth or dish towel to squeeze potatoes as dry as possible.
+This will help prevent sticking together during flash freezing.

-I do recommend squeezing them over colander.
-I have had the unfortunate of them squeezing out of the cloth and falling into the sink.
+I do recommend squeezing them over a colander.
+I have had the unfortunate experience of them squeezing out of the cloth and falling into the sink.

-Once you have your raw hash browns dried, place them, single layer, onto a parchment paper lined cookie sheet.
-Unbleached Parchment paper is no-stick even after freezing.
+Once you have your raw hash browns dried, place them in a single layer onto a parchment paper-lined cookie sheet.
+Unbleached Parchment paper is non-stick even after freezing.

-Place cookie sheet in a freezer, uncovered, for about 1 hour.
+Place the cookie sheet in the freezer, uncovered, for about 1 hour.
 This process is called flash freezing.
-Once a Month Meals has this great short video to help you learn more about flash freezing.
+This video from One a Month Meals will teach you more about flash freezing.

-After about an hour, remove homemade hash browns from the freezer and quickly place into 1 gallon Ziploc bags.
-Label and store them back into the freezer, until ready to use.
+After about an hour, remove homemade hash browns from the freezer and quickly place them into 1-gallon Ziploc bags.
+Label and store them back in the freezer until ready to use.

 So will your family be having hash browns this week?
 If so, what will you be serving with them?